jharwell/sierra/docs/src/platform/index.rst

 Random Seeding For Reproducibility
 ----------------------------------

-ROS/Gazebo do not provide a random number generator manager, but SIERRA provides random seeds to each :term:`Experimental Run` which :term:`Project` code should use to manage random number generation, if needed, to maximize reproducability.
+ROS+Gazebo do not provide a random number generator manager, but SIERRA provides random seeds to each :term:`Experimental Run` which :term:`Project` code should use to manage random number generation, if needed, to maximize reproducability.
 See :ref:`ln-tutorials-project-template-input-file` and